-If making high-quality home brew in the simplest manner possible is an idea that appeals to you, Grainfather Connect should be on your shopping list.
+Grainfather Connect should be on your shopping list if high-quality home brew in the simplest manner possible idea that appeals to you.

 The Grainfather Review: General Features

 The Grainfather brewing system is comprised of a 30-liter unit crafted from high-grade 304 stainless steel except for the chiller, which is fashioned from copper.
 There’s a concealed 2000 watt heating element and an internal pipe for sparging and draining.

 It does the job it’s advertised to do.

 You’re not going to get 3/4 of the way through the brew and discover some mystery Grainfather brewing function or process that needs to be executed in order to continue.

 If you happen to have a life beyond your home-brewing activities that previously stunted your home-brewing aspirations, then the Grainfather might assist you in your homebrewing goals.

 You reduce time-consuming duties associated with brewing like moving products around and prepping and cleaning the various separate components.

 You won’t be able to miss the control panel hanging from the side of the Grainfather Connect.

-There’s an on/off pump switch, a switch to choose either boil or mash heating and a temperature control display with up/down control buttons.
+With on/off pump switch, you can either boil or mash heating and a temperature control display with up/down control buttons.

 At the bottom of the unit is the switch you use to transition from its high setting while you’re bringing the water to boil to its ‘mash’ setting that lets you maintain the all-important stable temp while mashing.